 Annual balance of the results of tax inspections

-19 March 2018.- The Tax Agency obtained 14,792 million euros in 2017 as a consequence of its work in the prevention and fight against fraud.
-It thus consolidated the levels of the previous year (14,883 million), which increased by 500 million euros, 3.5%, the average results of the three-year period 2014-2016, and resulting in an all-time high in direct revenues arising from Tax Agency control operations.
+19 March 2018.- The Tax Agency obtained 14,792 million euros in 2017 as a consequence of its fraud prevention and detection operations.
+It thus consolidated the levels of the previous year (14,883 million), and increased by 500 million euros, 3.5%, the average results of the three-year period 2014-2016, and resulting in an all-time high in direct revenues arising from Tax Agency control operations.

 14,221 million euros of the total results correspond to 'Indicator 3' targets, the results achieved by the Tax Agency in the prevention and fight against fraud, which have increased by 3.9% the average of the three previous years.